sigla-o/matrix-theory/KARTE_en.md

    - All local regions of the Matrix are compatible with the overall rotational synchronization of the Matrix.
    - If local synchronization is lost, the space becomes incompatible with the surrounding Matrix and may become isolated from it.

+### Principle of the Matrix Point

+A Matrix point is the minimal functional unit of the Matrix and consists of two mutually organized Vertical Energy Units (VEUs).

+The formation principle of a Matrix point is universal for all VEUs and is based on:

+- TE pressure;
+- the influence of external cyclicity (modulation).

+The combined VEUs occupy an optimal position within a common sphere maintained by TE pressure balance.

+A Matrix point forms a double object resembling a yin-yang configuration – two interconnected objects rotating around a common center.

+Closer to the common center of rotation, two images (pockets) are formed and filled with TE.

+Each rotational side organizes its own TE flow, and the two flows are mutually opposite.

+The simultaneous existence of these opposite flows forms symmetrical half-phases.

+The stability of the Matrix point is ensured by the symmetrical half-phases and by the invariant spherical balance maintained by TE pressure.

 ## Transit Energy (TE)